jackyzha0/jackyzha0.github.io/content/thoughts/Autoencoders.md

 - CPSC340
 ---

 Autoencoders are neural networks with same input and output.
+They are [[thoughts/latent-factor model|latent-factor models]]

+Architecture:
 - Includes a bottleneck layer: with dimension $k$ smaller than input $d$.
 - First layers “encode” the input into bottleneck.
 - Last layers “decode” the bottleneck into a (hopefully valid) input